mac-comp127/audio-synth/doc/specification/03_song_reader.md

      * - "noise"  → Noise
      */
     public SongReader()
-        // Hint: use a Map instance variable to track the name → waveform mappings
+        // Hint: use a Map instance variable to track the name → waveform mappings.
+        //
+        // Later you will get waveforms out of this map and use them to create Notes.
+        //
+        // Look at the `AudioSynth.main()` test code from the previous step
+        // for a reminder of how to make an object that represents a waveform
+        // of a particular type.

     /**
      * Reads song data from the given project resource.